ShangChunLin/hoomd-install/README.md

       python3 test.py --gpu=0

-(change numberto desired gpu, run "nvidia-smi" to check)
+(change number to desired gpu, run "nvidia-smi" to check)

 if it work, write